IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

 <h2 id=h5>Running the Application</h2>

 **Setting the `FLASK_APP` Environment Variable.**
-(_Note replace app.py with your path to app.py_)
+(_Note: replace app.py with your path to app.py_)

-Flask will automatically detect the create_app() factory function in your app package and use it to create an application instance.
-But you’ll need to set the environment variables required to run your Flask application in development mode first.
+Flask will automatically detect the create_app() factory function in your app package and use it to create an application instance, but you’ll need to set the environment variables required to run your Flask application in development mode first.

 - **For macOS and Linux:**